How to Avoid Medication Mistakes With Your Kids

-“We want parents to think twice before automatically giving their children over-the-counter medication like a liquid fever reducer when they think their child has a high temp,” said Stephanie M. Jernigan, MD, Pediatric Nephrologist and Co-Chief, Medicine at Children’s Healthcare of Atlanta.
+“We want parents to think twice before automatically giving their children over-the-counter medication like a liquid fever reducer when they think their child has a high temp,” said Stephanie M. Jernigan, MD, a Pediatric Nephrologist and Co-Chief of Medicine at Children’s Healthcare of Atlanta.
 “That’s because it’s easy to give a child too much medicine, and the consequences can be serious—even fatal.”

 In the U.S., thousands of children visit emergency departments every year for problems related to medication reactions and errors in giving medicine at home.

 Many parents unwittingly give their kids the wrong dose of liquid medicine—in some cases, more than twice as much as instructed.

 One study funded by the National Institutes of Health (NIH) found that more than 80% of parents made at least one dosing error when dispensing liquid medicines and that 68% of the errors were overdoses.
 The study also found that most errors occurred even when parents used a measuring cup.
 There were fewer errors when parents measured the dose with an oral syringe, the method recommended by doctors.

 Reference the charts below to make sure you’re giving your child the right medication dosage.

 |Lbs||Kg||160 mg per 5mL||80 mg tablet||160 mg tablet|